d909b/CovEWS/README.md

 The COVID-19 Early Warning System (CovEWS) is a real-time early warning system for COVID-19 related mortality risk.
 CovEWS stratifies patients into risk percentiles using a number of personal risk factors.

 This repository contains the source code for the neural time-varying Cox model used by CovEWS to make its predictions, and a synthetic mock dataset that can be used to run the source code.
+A detailed description of CovEWS was published [Nature Communications](https://www.nature.com/articles/s41467-020-20816-7)

 ## Install